Alex7develop/Alex7develop/README.md

 ### About

-I'm a Frontend Engineer with 3+ years of experience building production web applications, currently focused on AI-powered product interfaces and workflow automation.
+I'm a Frontend Engineer with 5+ years of experience building production web applications, currently focused on AI-powered product interfaces and workflow automation.
 My background combines an engineering degree in aerospace/computer graphics with hands-on frontend development — I care about clean architecture, performance, and interfaces that make complex systems feel simple.

 - 🔭 Currently building **AI-assisted workflow tools** with React, Next.js and TypeScript
+- 🤖 Designing and deploying **AI agents** into production — from prototype to live product features
 - 🌱 Deepening my expertise in **TanStack Query, Node.js, and system design for frontend architecture**
 - 🤝 Open to collaborating on **AI product tooling, automation platforms, and B2B SaaS**
 - 📫 Reach me at **alexkirilchuk98@gmail.com** or on [LinkedIn](https://www.linkedin.com/in/aleksandr-kirilchuk/)